The SAE is a publicly funded charter school, and there is no cost to attend.

 If my child is currently in an AP/Honors class, how does that class transfer into The SAE program?

-Any Honors credit will transfer in as Honors credit.
+Any Honors or AP credit will transfer in as Honors/AP credit.
 The SAE will match incoming credit to courses in our course catalog as closely as possible.

 Does The SAE offer AP/Honors classes?

-Can students take more-or different-arts classes, rather than just the art classes designated within their pathway choice?
+Can students take more-or different-arts classes, rather than just the art classes designated within their pathway major?

-Please direct all admissions and/or enrollment questions to:
+Please direct all tour admissions and enrollment inquiries and questions to our team: